CityOfPhiladelphia/ckanext-highlight-related-items/README.md

 # ckanext-highlight-related-items
-Surface a dataset's related items more visibly
+Surface a dataset's related items more visibly.
+Normally, a dataset page provides a text description of the dataset and then a bunch of "resources" in various formats.
+For very technical users, this is perfect.
+For everyone else, visualizations and applications are far more approachable.
+But they're buried in the "Related" tab.
+This plugin simply surfaces those items above the "resources."

 ![screenshot of dataset view page with related items beneath the description](http://i.imgur.com/M8dmuPc.png)